KaliedaRik/Scrawl-canvas/README.md

 ```

 ## Local development and testing
-After downloading the library and unzipping it into a directory or folder, cd into that folder on the command line, run `yarn install` or `npm install` (for the toolchain - the library itself has no external dependencies) and start a local server.
+After forking this repo down to your local machine, `cd` into the scrawl-canvas folder, run `yarn install` or `npm install` (for the local build toolchain - the library itself has no external dependencies) and start a local server.
 For instance if you have [light-server](https://github.com/txchen/light-server) installed:

 ```sh
 $> cd ./path/to/Scrawl-canvas